-Setting up an entity in Cyprus
+Setting up an entity in the UK

 In the UK, foreign subsidiary entities act as an extension of the parent company, but enjoys the same company standing as domestic businesses, and are subject to all national laws.
 The registration process in the UK comes with some variation (depending on the company type), but it is generally straightforward and can be done with little difficulty.

 Tax processing, filing accounts, law compliance, workforce management, payroll, recruitment… all these matters must be managed effectively, which can eat up your time, money, and resources.